 Would you have a neural network argue unsupervised a legal case in a foreign language on your behalf?

 Would you have a neural network decide a legal case?

 Where I see both statistical and neural networks really useful, particularly in the linguistic realm is as generating seed data into a relational database that stores the results.
 Yes, I wrote it, I am reverting back to structured data, accessed in a structured way.
 Languages and the mapping of their interlingual concepts are a massive problem.
 Having these databases seeded by either statistical or neural networks would solve a huge amount of work.
-Of cause we are importing the same error rates from the data sources, but it is relative easy to fix the detected errors by humans, e.g. crowd sourcing, discourse resolution, etc..
+Of cause we are importing the same error rates from the data sources, but it is relatively easy to fix the detected errors by humans, e.g. crowdsourcing, discourse resolution, etc..
 This database can also be utilized as a reference to compare against the results of other approaches to develop and parse the knowledge of the world.
 There is no fear that artificial intelligence will take over the world.
-There is a fear that artificial intelligence will be given powers that it shouldn’t have because it inherently cannot be trusted to do things it has not be trained for.
-AI will be impressive., but humans will have the last word.
+There is a fear that artificial intelligence will be given powers that it shouldn’t have because it inherently cannot be trusted to do things it has not to be trained for.
+AI will be impressive, but humans will have the last word.